I’m kicking off this powder room renovation with the first DIY project – a modern shiplap wall treatment.

 Then, once everything was dry, we stepped back and admired the finished shiplap!

-Creating a modern shiplap wall treatment in the powder room was a little tedious, but it was so worth it!
+This DIY shiplap wall project in our powder room was a little tedious, but it was so worth it!
 I love the texture that it creates in the room and the contrast of the white and gray looks amazing!

 The powder room is a really small space, so adding the white wall treatment really helped to brighten everything up.
-The crisp, clean lines and the contrast help make this shiplap look modern instead of farmhouse.
+The crisp, clean lines and the contrast help make this shiplap look modern and fresh.

 This looks so great!
 I love your dimensioning and plans 🙂 Our powder room needs attention, so I’m super excited to see how you do yours!